 The Boyle County Library District

-Under the authority granted by state government in KRS 173, the citizens of Boyle County undertook a petition drive in 1971 to establish a library district with local taxing authority as a means of expanding library services for all Boyle Countians.
-A 5-member Board of Trustees oversees the taxing authority of the Library District and approves the transfer of appropriations for Library operations.
+Under the authority granted by the state legislature in KRS 173, the citizens of Boyle County undertook a petition drive in 1971 to establish a library district with local taxing authority as a means of expanding library services for all Boyle Countians.
+The Library District Board oversees the taxing authority of the Library District and approves the transfer of appropriations for Library operations.

 Sam Pollom, Treasurer